-Students at Sixth Form school typically study for two years, sitting AS examinations at the end of the first year and A-level examinations at the end of the second.
+Students at Sixth Form school typically study for two years, sitting A-level examinations at the end of the second year.

 To get the most out of studying after the age of 16, it is important to take time to choose the right courses and qualifications.